-Other existing ontologies

-- Uberon, the Uber Anatomy Ontology [16] covers different species, lacking the necessary detail in anatomical and osteometric landmarks specific to anthropology. - The Biological Spatial Ontology (BSPO) [19] focuses on spatial concepts applicable across various taxa but does not directly address skeletal anatomy, bones, or landmarks required. - The National Cancer Institute Thesaurus (NCIT) [20], despite including some relevant anatomical landmarks, primarily relates to bones through text, also lacking in osteometric landmarks. - The Anatomical Entity Ontology (AEO) [21] offers detailed tissue classification but does not cover human anatomical and osteometric landmarks. - Read Codes Version 3 (RCD) [22], with a focus on anatomy and diseases, includes bones but misses out on the detailed anatomical and osteometric landmarks.
+- Other existing ontologies - Uberon, the Uber Anatomy Ontology [20] covers different species, lacking the necessary detail in anatomical and osteometric landmarks specific to anthropology. - The Biological Spatial Ontology (BSPO) [23] focuses on spatial concepts applicable across various taxa but does not directly address skeletal anatomy, bones, or landmarks required.

+- The National Cancer Institute Thesaurus (NCIT) [24], despite including some relevant anatomical landmarks, primarily relates to bones through text, also lacking in osteometric landmarks.

+- The Anatomical Entity Ontology (AEO) [25] offers detailed tissue classification but does not cover human anatomical and osteometric landmarks. - Read Codes Version 3 (RCD) [26], with a focus on anatomy and diseases, includes bones but misses out on the detailed anatomical and osteometric landmarks.

 Further research gaps There are several issues and research gaps when it comes to naming and defining anatomical concepts and instances that neither current ontologies nor reference literature-general or subject-specific-can address adequately.
 The primary issue lies in the absence of standardization.
-While both the TA and FMA have been proposed as a means of standardizing terminology, they haven't garnered sufficient acceptance to facilitate the adoption of a unified and consistent body of work to establish standardization in actual practice [23-25].
-Instead, the usage of terminology is as fluent as any other language, depending on its socio-cultural environment, such as schools or language areas [8, 23, 24, 26, 27].
-Thus, the usage of English designations is preferred in the Anglo-American sphere while Latin terms are commonly used in German-speaking areas [11, 28, 29].
-As a consequence there are at times various translations for the same anatomical terms [30].
+While both the TA and FMA have been proposed as a means of standardizing terminology, they haven't garnered sufficient acceptance to facilitate the adoption of a unified and consistent body of work to establish standardization in practice [27-29].
+Instead, the usage of terminology is as fluid as any other language, depending on its socio-cultural environment, such as schools or language areas [12, 27, 28, 30, 31].
+Thus, for example, the usage of English designations is preferred in the Anglo-American sphere, while Latin terms are commonly used in German-speaking areas [15, 32, 33].
+As a consequence there are at times various translations for the same anatomical terms [34].
 Yet, knowledge of Latin is generally declining.
-With the terms hence becoming more abstract to the people using them, there is also a common prevalence for spelling divergences or grammar mistakes [11, 25, 31, 32].
+With the terms becoming more abstract to the people using them, there is also a common prevalence for spelling divergences and grammar mistakes [15, 29, 35, 36].
 Moreover, in textual descriptions Latin and the native language are commonly used interchangeably for stylistic purposes.
-For instance, [11] uses the German terms of the bones in the explanation of sutures.
-Meanwhile, the existing terminology is not flexible enough for language-like usage as, for example, there is an inconsistent use of singular and plural forms or gaps in lateralized landmarks.
+For instance, [15] uses the German terms of the bones in the explanation of sutures.
+Meanwhile, the existing terminology is not flexible enough for language-like usage; for example, there is an inconsistent use of singular and plural forms or gaps in lateralized landmarks.